 An average Pantry Cook in the United States can expect to take home roughly $10.94 per hour.
 Approximately one-fourth get medical and dental insurance, and roughly one in six get vision plans, too.
 Male Pantry Cooks are just a bit more common among those who completed the questionnaire than females ones, with male workers composing 52 percent of the field.
 Most Pantry Cooks like their work and job satisfaction is high.
-This report is based on responses to the PayScale salary survey.

 Job Description for Pantry Cook

 Pantry cooks prepare food under the watchful eyes and direction of on-duty executive cooks and kitchen managers.
 Many kitchens which employ pantry cooks use specific methods to prepare food, and it is the cook's responsibility to uphold the guidelines set forth.
 They generally prepare salads, meats, seafood, dressings, and occasionally desserts, and cleaning the kitchen and ensuring all food is prepared and stored in a sanitary and safe manner is of the utmost importance.Read More...

 Pantry cooks often undergo training sessions regarding the health department’s guidelines for food preparation and safety before starting on the job.
 They may also be responsible for keeping stock of all pantry and kitchen items during working hours.